Bichon Frise Breed Summary

 Fluffy, Happy, Playful, Affectionate and Intelligent

-Bichon Frises are also a very high maintenance doggy - especially in the grooming department!
+The Bichon Frise is a very high maintenance breed, especially in the grooming department!
 You should expect to have them professionally groomed around once a month, which means the costs can add up very quickly.

 Fun Fact: These dogs were often seen performing in circuses as they were so quick to learn and pick up new tricks!